menu

 The overall crime rate in Taylorsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Taylorsville doesn't have a public transportation system that people use for their commute.
+Taylorsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Taylorsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Taylorsville residents report their race to be White, followed by Asian.
-Important ancestries of people in Taylorsville include European, English, Irish, German, and Northern European.
+Important ancestries of people in Taylorsville include Irish, English, European, German, and Northern European.

 The most common language spoken in Taylorsville is English.
 Other important languages spoken here include Spanish and Italian.